-Based out of Porto, Portugal, sastudio is an ideology-driven practice, a collaborative of architects, designers and innovative thinkers that operates at the intersection of the architecture realm with social entrepreneurship.
+Sastudio is a Porto based creative studio that operates at the intersection of the architecture realm with social entrepreneurship.

-By embracing diversity over homogeneity, difference over repetition, discussion over consensus, we continuously challenge the most standard and conventional ideas by not settling for the present day solutions, always looking for the added value of each project to its context and all its stakeholders.
+With a holistic and innovative approach, we are constantly reinventing our process and strive to continuously challenge the most conventional ideas by not settling for the present day solutions, always looking for the added value of each project to its context and all its stakeholders.